Epicheirema

 EPICHEIREMA

-1. Epicheirema as dialectical reasoning
+1. The epicheirema as dialectical reasoning

-The Aristotelian theory of syllogistic reasoning contrasts philosopheme with epicheirema.
-Philosopheme is another name for the analytical or scientific syllogism, in which the premises are true and the rule of deduction is valid (Top., VIII, 11; p.
+The Aristotelian theory of syllogistic reasoning contrasts the philosopheme with the epicheirema.
+A philosopheme is another name for an analytical or scientific syllogism, in which the premises are true and the rule of deduction is valid (Top., VIII, 11; p.
 156).
-In contrast “epicheirema is a dialectical inference” (ibid.), that is, a syllogism based on premises taken from the doxa, and, therefore only probable; this inference leads to a probability.

 In rhetorical argumentation, the word epicheirema is a synonym for probable (rhetorical) syllogism, enthymeme and argumentation.
-A well-constructed, persuasive, rhetorical proof is defined as an argument (ratiocinatio) whose premises are only probable, and, therefore, should be explicitly supported by their proofs (Cicero, Inv.
-I, 34; Hubbell, p.
-98-99).
-In short, a probable premise becomes certain whenit is accompanied by its proof.
-Cicero discusses the following rhetorical syllogism (id., 101-103)
+A well-constructed, persuasive, rhetorical proof is defined as an argument (ratiocinatio) whose premises are only probable, and should therefore be explicitly supported by proofs (Cicero, Inv.
+I, 34; Hubbell, pp. 98-99).

-— Premise 1 + Proof of Premise 1:
+— Premise 1 + proof of premise 1:

-Proof of Premise 1: “The house that is managed in accordance with a reasoned plan is better managed that those that are governed without design.
+Proof of premise 1: “A house that is managed in accordance with a reasoned plan is better managed that those that are not.
 The army […] The ship […]”

 — Premise 2 + Proof of Premise 2: